dineshpanthi/theme-academic-cv/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
-  - Computational Linguistics
-  - Information Retrieval
+  - Fixed Point Theory and its applications
+  - History of Mathematics

 # Education to show in About widget
 education: